Pushkal-Gupta/graph-based-location-privacy-iot/algorithms/density-aware_k-anonymity/README.md

 Computes local neighborhood density using BFS depth = 1:

 - Counts users at the target node
-- Counts users at all 1-hop neighbors
+- Counts users at 1-hop neighbors
-- Determines whether the area is sparse, medium-density, or dense
+- Determines if the region is sparse, medium, or dense

 ---

 ### 3. Adaptive k Selector

-Selects the anonymity parameter *k* dynamically:
+Chooses the anonymity level *k* based on density:

 if density < 4:
-k = 10 # high privacy
+k = 10
 elif density < 10:
-k = 5 # moderate privacy
+k = 5
 else:
-k = 2 # high accuracy
+k = 2

-This enables **context-aware anonymization**.
+This provides **context-aware privacy adaptation**.

 ---

 ### 4. Region Expansion Module

-Builds a connected anonymization region using BFS:
+Implements BFS-based region growth:

 - Starts from the target node
 - Expands to neighbors
 - Accumulates users
-- Stops once total users ≥ k
+- Stops when total users ≥ k

-This ensures connected, realistic anonymization regions.
+Produces a connected anonymization region.

 ---